MarsaPalas/ImageRecognition/README.txt

-*** This project uses TensorFlow and Maxeler to train and validate a neural network for digit recognition.
+*** This project uses TensorFlow and Maxeler to train a model to recognize images.
-The goal is to make digit recognition faster by moving one part of code to the DFE.
+The goal is to make the process faster by moving one part of code to the DFE.

 * TensorFlow was used for model training.
 * It was run on CPU and was written in Python using available tensor libraries.
 * TensorFlow code is given in APP/TensorFlow_src folder.
-* In order to run the code, you'll need to install TensorFlow (https://www.tensorflow.org/versions/master/get_started/os_setup.html).
+* In order to run it, you'll need to install TensorFlow (https://www.tensorflow.org/versions/master/get_started/os_setup.html).
-* After you have installed TensorFlow, run code as "python ./digit_recognition.py"
+* After you have installed TensorFlow engine, run the code with "python ./digit_recognition.py"
-* TensorFlow code does next things:
+* TensorFlow does next things:
   * trains the model
   * evaluates the model
   * stores the model in a file (for latter use by Maxeler)